YuqiWang1106/assessmate/README.md

 | **last_saved**     | DATETIME   |      | YES        | When the response was last saved.                                                                      |
 | **submitted** (opt.) | BOOLEAN  |      | NO         | Indicates if the response was fully submitted (versus a draft).                                        |

-> _If you need to moderate or modify open-ended answers, you can add a separate field (e.g., `edited_answer`) or store them in a child table.
-If you want more granular storage (one row per question), consider an additional table **AssessmentResponseDetail**._

 ---